lisongc/GRIFFIN/README.md

-# GRIFFIN (Gauge Resonance In Four-Fermion INteraction)
+# GRIFFIN (Gauge-invariant Resonance In Four-Fermion INteractions)
 project with ayres freitas
 This is a project for computing precision observables at Z/W-boson resonance at the hadron(lepton) colliders. gauge-invariant calculation under pole scheme.